 - Carer support

 - Low self-esteem

 - Passive aggressive behaviour

-The initial consultation is free, then sessions are charged on a sliding-scale between £35-55 depending on how much you feel you can pay.
+The initial consultation is free, then sessions are charged on a sliding-scale between £35-55 for individuals and £50-70 for couples, depending on how much you feel you can pay.
 I charge in this way to try to make counselling accessible and affordable to as many people as possible.
 Fees can be paid by cash or bank transfer.

 Maps & Directions

 Weekday daytimes and evenings